Is 4 Ply Toilet Paper Worth It?

 Factors Affecting Toilet Paper Dissolution

-Not all toilet paper is created equal, and various types can have different effects on your plumbing and the environment.
+Not all toilet paper is created equal, and various types, such as dissolving toilet tissue, can have different effects on your plumbing and the environment.

 The Role of Ply and Texture